 The Challenge: Managing testing results and different cancer prevention plans

 CHRISTUS started the program in collaboration with a genetic testing lab able to provide initial resources to identify patients meeting testing criteria and deliver results that clearly laid out medical management options for each patient.
 However, managing testing results and different cancer prevention plans proved challenging.

 With those initial resources in place, the program allowed patients to gather their family history, speak with a tele-genetic counselor, and ultimately learn about their hereditary cancer risk.

 CHRISTUS was doing a great job screening patients, but needed an effective way to manage them.
 Ineffectively managing patients has several consequences:

 ● Lost revenue to patients going elsewhere

 To avoid these consequences and complete the most impactful stages of the process — shared goal setting, personalized health planning, and follow-up — Leah needed more help.

 The Solution - Going Digital with CancerIQ

-The CancerIQ product suite not only helps with the initial family history data gathering, but truly supports the back end of the process:
+The CancerIQ platform not only helps with the initial family history data gathering, but truly supports closed loop care, from screening to medical management: